60.2 MB (13.1 MB compressed)

 AMELIE-BENOIST / BSIP / SCIENCE PHOTO LIBRARY AMELIE-BENOIST / BSIP / SCIENCE PHOTO LIBRARY

 Reportage on the Vaccine Research Institute's (VRI) immunomonitoring platform.
 The Vaccine Research Institute's aim is to speed up the development of an HIV vaccine.
 It stems from the ANRS's (French national AIDS and hepatitis research agency) vaccine programme.
 Research is carried out on the mononuclear cells in the blood.
 The lab receives blood samples from people who have, and haven't had the vaccine.
-The researchers carry our flow cytometry in order to visualise the production of cytokine by T Lymphocyte cells and the immune response.
-They can then analyse the difference between the samples before and after the vaccination.
-This allows the researchers to see which T Lymphocyte cells react to the vaccine and which have acquired a better immune.
+The blood cells are cultured then brought into contact with the antigenic peptide.
+The tubes are then centrifuged to collect the cell residue and extract the RNA from the cells.
+The RNA allows the researchers to discover whether the cells (vaccinated or not) express the necessary genes to produce immune response proteins.
+The vaccine's efficiency can.

 Model release available.
 Property release not available.